Accessory Dwelling Units (ADUs)

 What is an ADU?

-An ADU is a separate, self-contained residential unit located on the same lot as a single-family home, duplex, triplex, fourplex, townhome, or other principal unit.
-An ADU has all the basic facilities needed for day-to-day living independent of the principal unit, such as a kitchen, sleeping area and a bathroom.
-They are sometimes called “mother-in-law apartments” or “granny flats” because they are often used to house extended family.
-An ADU may be created as:
+An ADU is a separate, self-contained residential unit located on the same lot as a principal home on a property – that principal home can be a single family, duplex, triplex, fourplex, townhome, or other principal unit.
+While ADUs are generally smaller in size and prominence, they have all the basic facilities needed for day-to-day living independent of the principal home, including a kitchen, sleeping area and a bathroom.

 • A separate structure on the lot (such as a converted garage).